department-of-veterans-affairs/va.gov-cms/READMES/migrations-forms.md

 ## Forms Migration
 Forms migration (va_node_form) occurs nightly.
 The Form landing page nodes (va_form) are connected to the Forms DB (source) by its unique "rowid". "rowid" is a field in the source db and is used as the unique identifier through the whole process.
   * **Create:**  Any forms that appear new in the source are created in the CMS as a "VA form" with a moderation state of "draft".
+A notification is sent to #va-forms channel in Slack.
   * **Update:**  Any form data that changes in the source is updated in the existing "VA form" without a change to its current moderation state.
+    If either the form's title or url/filename change, a notification is sent to #va-forms channel in Slack.
   * **Delete:**  Any form in the source that is flagged with the "Deleted" field will have its corresponding "VA form" node unpublished by having its moderation state changed to "archived".
     This logic is handled in _va_gov_migrate_process_va_form().
+A notification is sent to #va-forms channel in Slack.

 The nightly migrations are handled as part of our tasks-periodic.yml and are triggered by Jenkins at midnight.
 Revisions for any saves are created and attributed to the user "CMS Migrator".

+Notifications are handled in va_gov_workflow/src/EventSubscriber/EntityEventSubscriber.php

 ### Source: Forms DB
 The Forms DB is the source of the form data migration.
-Each night at 11:30PM ET the Forms DB runs an export on cron to create a CSV file located http://vaww.webdevi.va.gov/vaforms/VAForms_DataExtract/VAForms_FormsData.txt Our [task-periodic job](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/main/tasks-periodic.yml#L52) copies that file and places it here https://prod.cms.va.gov/sites/default/files/migrate_source/va_forms_data.csv
+Each night at 11:30PM ET the Forms DB runs an export on cron to create a CSV file located at http://vaww.webdevi.va.gov/vaforms/VAForms_DataExtract/VAForms_FormsData.txt Our [task-periodic job](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/main/tasks-periodic.yml#L52) copies that file and places it here https://prod.cms.va.gov/sites/default/files/migrate_source/va_forms_data.csv